School Health Services Program

 How to Apply

-You can apply for Medicaid for yourself or your child online, on the phone, in person, or through the mail.
+You can apply for Health First Colorado for yourself or your child online, on the phone, in person, or through the mail.

 You should check with your school to see if they participate in the School Health Services program.
 Any public school district, Board of Cooperative Educational Services, or educational institution with students in kindergarten through twelfth grade may participate.